James Marshall (author): Life and death

-James Marshall was born in 1942, in San Antonio, Texas, where he grew up on his family's 85-acre farm.
-His father worked on the railroad and had a band.
-His mother sang in the local church choir.
+James Marshall was born on October 10, 1942, in San Antonio, Texas, where he grew up on his family's 85-acre farm.
+Marshall's father worked on the railroad and had a band while his mother sang in the local church choir.
 The family later moved to Beaumont, Texas.
 Marshall said: "Beaumont is deep south and swampy and I hated it.
 I knew I would die if I stayed there so I diligently studied the viola, and eventually won a scholarship to the New England Conservatory in Boston."
 He entered the New England Conservatory of Music but injured his hand, ending his music career.
-He returned to Texas, where he attended San Antonio College, and later transferred to Southern Connecticut State University where he received degrees in French and history.
-He lived between an apartment in the Chelsea district of New York City and a home in Mansfield Hollow, Connecticut.
+Marshall returned to Texas, where he attended San Antonio College, and later transferred to Southern Connecticut State University, where he earned degrees in French and history.
+Marshall lived between an apartment in the Chelsea district of New York City and a home in Mansfield Hollow, Connecticut.
 He died on October 13, 1992, three days after his 50th birthday.
-His obituary states that he died of a brain tumor; however, his sister has since clarified that he died of AIDS.
+Marshall's obituary states that he died of a brain tumor, but his sister has since clarified that he died of AIDS.